4 min reading time

 1. Did the training meet your expectations?

 This question is a good one to include toward the beginning of the survey, since it’s relatively open-ended and can help “warm up” the survey participant.
 In the event that their answer isn’t a direct “yes”, it can be an indication that you might need to improve the process of setting expectations during pre-training communications.
+Take a look at our post on the 7 employee training expectations for more insight into the mind of a learner.

 2. Was your trainer supportive and engaging?

 While the first question asks the participant to evaluate their experience more broadly, this follow-up question helps to narrow the focus around the trainer specifically.
 After all, employee development doesn’t just apply to those receiving the training, but everyone involved in the process.
+Check out our post on the qualities required to become a good trainer.

 3. Was the included material engaging?